Financial-Times/coco-pub-provisioner/DEVELOPER_README.md

 ## Pre-Prod: test.api.ft.com
 export API_HOST=

-# Unused here, but useful in decomissioning.
+# Region to create the cluster.
 export AWS_DEFAULT_REGION=eu-west-1

 # The following variable specifies URLs for read access to the delivery clusters, which are required by publishing monitoring services.